 This is the simple approach that allows Independent Service Vendors (ISVs) to embed Power BI content for all those users without Power BI Licenses.
 This approach just requires a single Power BI Pro License for working as the key account.
 Obviously, the app energy needs to bear the additional cost for Power BI Embedded.

-PowerBI has emerged as a robust data visualisation framework with a lot of benefits for the users.
+PowerBI has emerged as a robust data visualization framework with a lot of benefits for the users.
 Though required licenses are still a constraint for the solution, the advantages are equally worth considering.
 You can embrace any of the above-mentioned approaches for integrating PowerBI in web apps.